Mount (and Unmount) an image backup to Restore Files in Windows

 - Select the drop-down to the left of "NovaBACKUP Image Backup"

-- Choose the option "Entire feature will be installed on local hard drive"
+- Choose the option "Will be installed on local hard drive"

 - Select "Next" until you "Finish", if prompted to reboot, choose "Yes"